Zena Sutherland Award for Excellence in Children's Literature

 Members of the Sutherland Committee visit third, fourth and fifth grade classrooms, making presentations on the five books and answering student questions.
 During these presentations, younger students benefit from the committee’s hard work, as sixth graders highlight unique features of each book.
 The committee also reveals how hard they worked to select a diverse set of books, both in terms of genre and author’s background.
-Fifth grade students create book trailers under the direction of computer science teacher Jeremy Schwartz.
+Fifth grade students create book trailers under the direction of their computer science teacher.

 Third, fourth, and fifth graders vote for Best Text, Best Illustrations, and Best Overall.

 The Sutherland Awards Assembly (April or May)

 In a ceremony run by students, the current year’s winners are announced, usually by one of the previous year’s winners.
 The author or illustrator receives a framed poster of his or her book, made by fifth graders, under the direction of Philip Matsikas, in their visual arts class, and makes a presentation about his or her own work.